 North Vancouver’s Deep Cove Brewery

-Located at 2270 Dollarton Highway in North Vancouver, Deep Cove Brewers and Distillers is a top independent brewery.
-There is an on-site focus on what they create, using primarily BC-sourced ingredients.
+Located at 2270 Dollarton Highway in North Vancouver, Deep Cove Brewers and Distillers was a top independent brewery.
+There was an on-site focus on what they created, using primarily BC-sourced ingredients.

 The brewery is owned by the Gibbons Group which is a local company based in Whistler.
-They also operate The Raven Pub in Deep Cove and Norman Rudy’s in Squamish.
-Other popular venues under the Gibbons brand include the Longhorn Saloon, FireRock Lounge, Buffalo Bills, Stonesedge Kitchen, Garfinkel’s and a couple of other places in Whistler.
+They also operate the Longhorn Saloon, FireRock Lounge, Buffalo Bills, Stonesedge Kitchen, Garfinkel’s and a couple of other places in Whistler.

 In BC the legal age to drink alcohol is 19.
 In Alberta it’s 18.
 Why the difference?
 We’re guessing Albertans think they’re more mature than us (and they’re probably right)!
 That’s okay though because British Columbia has better craft beer!

 The brewery’s address was Unit 170 – 2270 Dollarton Highway in North Vancouver.
 The place was about a kilometre east of the Second Narrows Bridge and a kilometre west of the Maplewood Flats Conservation Area.

 Note: The brewery wasn’t super close to the seaside village of Deep Cove.
 It was actually about 7 km away.